 August 1 - Scholarship application is available online

 March 1 - Transfer and Continuing Scholarship Application deadlines.

 (Students must also be admitted by their respective deadline to be eligible for consideration.)

 Additional Steps for Admitted Students

 You received a NetID when you applied to Texas State.
 Activated with a password, it allows you to log in to Texas State online services.

 Whether or not you qualify as a Texas Resident for tuition purposes will determine the rate you are charged for tuition (in-state or out-of-state).
-You can confirm you residency status by logging in to CatsWeb.
+You can confirm you residency status by logging in to CatsWeb or the TXST New Student Portal.
 Students are responsible for ensuring residency information is accurate and any corrections are made to their classification before the census date (normally the 12th day of classes for the spring and fall semesters and the 4th day for summer terms).

 If you submitted official transcripts of course work completed at other colleges or universities and want to see how your credits will transfer to Texas State, you may view your articulated course work using our Transfer Course Equivalency System.
 If you have questions about the course work evaluations, please contact us.